DoghouseMedia/Doghouse_Carousel/README.md

 Doghouse Carousel
 =================

 This is the illest Magento carousel in the universe.
 Continuing the trend of things that make no design-decisions for you, this module doesn't actually show a carousel.
-In fact, all it shows is an unordered list with things you put in it through the Magento back-end interface.
+In fact, all it shows is an unordered list with things you put in it through the Magento admin interface.
 It doesn't come with any javascript or CSS.
 It's adviced you use [OWLCarousel](http://owlgraphic.com/owlcarousel/) or [Slick Carousel](http://kenwheeler.github.io/slick/) because they're nice and work well.

 ## Features

-- Nce Adminhtml grid with sorting, image preview and everything.
+- Nice adminhtml grid with sorting, image preview and everything.
 - It outputs stuff on the front-end
 - You can put stuff in it through the admin panel